pytorch/xla/docs/eager.md

 compiled_model = torch.compile(model, backend="openxla")
 ```
-It is recommened to use the `torch.compile` instead of `torch_xla.experimental.compile` for inference to reduce the tracing overhad.
+It is recommened to use the `torch.compile` instead of `torch_xla.compile` for inference to reduce the tracing overhad.

 ### Training
 ```python